-BARTON — Thurman Gladstone Kitzmiller, 83, of Bartlett St., Barton, passed away Thursday, Dec.
-27, 2012, at the Western Maryland Regional Medical Center, Cumberland.
+BARTON — Thurman Gladstone Kitzmiller, 83, of Bartlett Street, Barton, passed away Thursday, Dec.
+27, 2012 at the Western Maryland Regional Medical Center, Cumberland.

 Born Feb.
-20, 1929, in Mount Storm, W.Va., he was the son of the late Stephen and Irene (Miller) Kitzmiller.
-He was also preceded in death by a grandson, Brant Kitzmiller and two brothers, Kenny Kitzmiller and Bob Kitzmiller.
+20, 1929 in Mount Storm, W.Va., he was the son of the late Stephen and Irene (Miller) Kitzmiller.
+He was also preceded in death by a grandson, Brant Kitzmiller.

-He leaves behind his wife, Estella Mae (Porter) Kitz-miller; two sons, Darrell Kitzmiller, of Barton and Lewis Kitzmiller and wife Beverly, of New Creek, W.Va.; two daughters, Cheryl Muir and husband Jim, of Virginia Beach, Va. and Peggy Kitzmiller, of Sterling, Va.; one brother, Dale Kitzmiller, of Baltimore and two sisters, Donna Rush and husband Reid, of Rawlings and Judy Kitzmiller, of Keyser, W.Va.
-He is also survived by six grandchildren; eight great-grandchildren and one great-great-grandchild.
+He leaves behind his wife, Estella Mae (Porter) Kitzmiller; two sons, Darrell Kitzmiller of Barton, Lewis Kitzmiller and wife Beverly of New Creek, W.Va.; two daughters, Cheryl Muir and husband Jim of Virginia Beach, Va., Peggy Kitzmiller of Sterling, Va.; one brother, Dale Kitzmiller of Baltimore; two sisters, Donna Rush of Rawlings, and Judy Kitzmiller of Keyser, W.Va.
+He is also survived by six grandchildren, eight great-grandchildren and one great-great-grandchild.
 He loved them all dearly.

 Friends and family will be received at the Boal Memorial Chapel, Barton, on Friday from 6 to 9 p.m.
 The Barton American Legion will hold a memorial service at the funeral home on Friday at 7 p.m.

-A funeral service will be conducted in the Boal Chapel on Saturday at 11 a.m. with Pastor Carl Cowan officiating.
+A funeral service will be conducted at the Boal Chapel on Saturday at 11 a.m. with Pastor Carl Cowan officiating.